denisecase/rfp-hunt/rfp-hunt.md

 1. The app will remind me a day before.
 1. On the day of the competition, the app will show the start datetime and the starting location.
-1. When the competion starts, I will see the first clue for my randomly-assigned location.
+1. When the competition starts, I will see the first clue for my randomly-assigned location.
 1. I start moving to the clue.
 If unsuccessful, I can request a second clue.
 1. If still unsuccessful, I can request a third and final clue (which should make it pretty easy to be successful).
 1. When I get within __ feet of my location, my display shows (warm color) maybe yellow?